bg-slate

 Where we get our shrimp:

-Thailand, Indonesia, Vietnam, India, China, Ecuador and Guyana
+Thailand, Indonesia, Vietnam, India, China, Ecuador and Guatemala

 Sourcing Our Fish

-You'll find Salmon, Rainbow Trout, and Cod on our menu year-round.
+You'll find Salmon, Flounder, and Cod on our menu year-round.
 They're traceable, sustainable and responsibly sourced - just like all of the seafood we serve.

 Where we source our fish: